static site checker

 -i file directory.
 This can be repeated.
 This is used

-for checking internal links.
+when checking internal links.
+The default

 --site.root dir This is the root of the website to analyse. ssc